2024-25 Edition

 (II)

 BIO SCI 38.
-Mind, Memory, Amnesia, and the Brain.
+Mind and Memory.
 4 Units.

 Introduction to neural mechanisms underlying learning and memory.
 Emphasis on molecular changes that mediate memory as well as structures involved in different forms of memory.
 Additionally, examines the biology of memory phenomena, from extraordinary memory to false memory to amnesia.